abayochocoball/hollow_memories/archiving_livestreams.md

 ```

 ## FAQ
-### What do you mean by a real .mp4
+### Real .mp4?
 The original recording from streamlink is saved with a `.mp4` file extension but it is actually a `MPEG-TS` format file.
 Most video players will still be able to play the recording since they understands the format and do not rely on the file extension.

 The fake `.mp4` extension is convient for most people because their computers would be set up to use a video player to open files with the extension `.mp4`.
 Converting it to a real `.mp4` file will reduce the filesize without affecting quality.

-### My thumbnail was downloaded as a .webp file and that file format is not supported for thumbnails.
+### My thumbnail was downloaded as a .webp file and that file format is not supported for thumbnails, how do I convert it?
 Convert from `.webp` to `.jpg`. ffmpeg is wonderful.

 ```